Geometric Branding: The Science Behind Logo Shapes

 Depending on the shape, people can feel different emotions.
 Abstract shapes' unique and versatile nature can create original, meaningful, and intriguing brand representations.
 Understanding what shapes represent and how they can make people feel a certain way is essential to designing successful logos for your brand.

 An experienced logo designer will know how to use geometric shapes to design a logo that accurately reflects the brand identity.
-If you don’t have any experience with logo design, hiring a web design agency is a great option.
+If you don’t have any experience with logo design, hiring a brand design agency is a great option.

 Source: Shubham Dhage on Unsplash